Foundations of geometric approximate group theory: Left-regular quasi-actions

 \section{Left-regular quasi-actions}

 The purpose of this section is to show that every algebraically or geometrically finitely-generated approximate group admits a geometric qiqac on a metric space $(X,d)$, which in the case of a geometrically finitely-generated group can be chosen to be a proper geodesic metric space.
 The case of an algebraically finitely-generated algebraic group was already treated in \cite{BH}, but we recall it here, since the argument in the geometrically finitely-generated case is based on similar ideas.
 Our inspiration comes again from the group case: \begin{example}[The group case] If $\Gamma$ is a finitely-generated group with finite generating set $S$ and associated word metric $d_S$, then left-regular action of $\Gamma$ on itself defines a geometric isometric action on $(\Gamma, d_S)$.
 If $X$ is any representative of the canonical QI type of $[\Gamma]$, then we can quasi-conjugate the left-regular action to obtain a geometric qiqac of $\Gamma$ on $X$.
 Note that the resulting quasi-conjugacy class of qiqacs does not depend on the generating set $S$. \end{example} We will give similar constructions both for the internal and external QI type.
 For the moment let $(\Lambda, \Lambda^\infty)$ be an arbitrary approximate group (without any finiteness assumptions).
 We fix once and for all a left-admissible metric $d$ on $\Lambda^\infty$.
-Following \cite{BH} we are going to construct a geometric quasi-action of $(\Lambda, \Lambda^\infty)$ on $(\Lambda, d|_{\Lambda \times \Lambda})$.
+Following \cite{BH} we are going to construct a geometric quasi-action of $(\Lambda, \Lambda^\infty)$ on $(\Lambda, d|_{\Lambda \times \Lambda})$. \begin{construction} Let us denote by $L: (\Lambda, \Lambda^\infty) \to \mathrm{Is}(\Lambda^\infty, d)$ the left-regular action of $\Lambda^\infty$ and note that $\Lambda = L(\Lambda)(e)$ is just the quasi-orbit of $e$ under $L$; in particular, $\Lambda$ is quasi-invariant under $L(\Lambda)$.
+We may thus form the quasi-restriction